 Recently Peter Kofler wrote a blog post in which he looks at the Design of a Separable Transition-Diagram Compiler paper by Melvin E. Conway (which was published in 1963 and considered to be the first paper mentioning coroutines) and reimplements a basic coroutine in the modern...

-For the benefit of anyone who might be interested and as a reference for myself, here are the IntelliJ (and related macOS) settings I normally use.
-This page is being updated on new IntelliJ releases and changes in my preferences.
-Last updated on 14 December 2021 for IJ...
+For the benefit of anyone interested and as a reference for myself, here are some of the IntelliJ and related macOS settings I normally use.
+This page will be occasionally updated on new IntelliJ releases and changes in my preferences.
+Last updated on 15th October 2024 for IntelliJ version

 Type variance is one of the most difficult and confusing subjects when it comes to statically typed programming languages.
 It is often explained as somewhat convoluted rules about container classes and how they can be substituted based on type arguments.
 This blog is an attempt to explain type variance using...